Community Development Frequently Asked Questions

 Information on Economic Development in the Reading area can be found on the Greater Reading Economic Partnership website.

-Anyone who is interested in zoning information is encouraged to visit our office in City Hall, room 3-03.
+Anyone who is interested in zoning information is encouraged to contact the Zoning Administrator at 610-655-6505.

-You must visit the Citizens Service Center in City Hall, room 1-27 to apply for you new business license.
+You must visit the Citizens Service Center in City Hall, room 1-27 to apply for a new business license.

 At this time, the City does not have any programs that can be offered to private landlords.